volpav/ts-jsx-react-sample/README.md

 	npm install -g http-server
 	http-server -p 3000

-To run the Node app:
+To run the Node app (listens to port 3000 by default):

 	cd dist/
 	node app.js

 Visit `http://localhost:3000` to see it in action.
-For the Node app, you can also try `http://localhost:3000/api/ping` to test out API routes set up by Express.
+For the Node app, you can also try `http://localhost:3000/api/time` to test out API routes set up by Express.

 ## Credits